gulfiliz/gulfiliz.github.io/_posts/2024-12-28-chingiz-aitmatov.md

 ---

+One last thing, and it is the truest one.

+I am Turkish, and the Kyrgyz are my kin.
+Our languages are close enough that we can sit across from one another and understand each other, the way cousins do without even trying.
+The Horned Mother Deer is not only a Kyrgyz saint.
+She is holy to all the Turkic peoples, the same sacred mother under different names across the same enormous map.
+When Aitmatov tells these stories, he is not reporting on a distant culture for outsiders.
+He is telling mine.

+So he is not really, for me,
+"the most important writer you may never have read."
+He is something much closer than that.
+He is the one who carried our tradition up out of the silence the Mankurts were built for.
+He is my *ata*, my ancestor.
+He is the one who still knows my *töre* on the days I have half-forgotten it.

+My grandmother taught me the traditions.
+Aitmatov wrote them down so I would never lose them.

+---

 *Further reading:*
 (I read all of his books!)

 *Chingiz Aitmatov, The White Ship (trans.
 Mirra Ginsburg)*

 *Chingiz Aitmatov, The Day Lasts More Than a Hundred Years (trans.
 John French)*